-Faiza Zia Khan is a Vancouver resident and a graduate student at the University of British Columbia (UBC) , School of Journalism.
+Faiza Zia Khan graduated with a Masters in Journalism degree from University of British Columbia (UBC) , School of Journalism.

 Faiza found her journalistic roots in 1998 when she got published for the first time in TIME magazine.